open-quantum-safe/oqs-demos/httpd/USAGE.md

 ## Purpose

-This is an [apache httpd](https://httpd.apache.org) docker image building on the [OQS OpenSSL 1.1.1 fork](https://github.com/open-quantum-safe/openssl), which allows httpd to negotiate quantum-safe keys and use quantum-safe authentication using TLS 1.3.
+This is an [apache httpd](https://httpd.apache.org) docker image using OpenSSL(v3) using [oqs-provider](https://github.com/open-quantum-safe/oqs-provider), which allows httpd to negotiate quantum-safe keys and use quantum-safe authentication using TLS 1.3.

 If you built the docker image yourself following the instructions [here](https://github.com/open-quantum-safe/oqs-demos/tree/master/httpd), exchange the  name of the image from 'openquantumsafe/httpd' in the examples below suitably.